To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Every year, more than a half-a-billion people suffer agonising pains and fevers because of malaria, a disease that is entirely preventable and curable.
 In Africa, someone—normally a child—dies every 30 seconds from this disease, causing unimaginable grief, human suffering and economic stagnation.

 It needn’t be this way, however; about 50 years ago, malaria was eradicated from Europe and the United States, and right now some countries have successful anti-malaria programmes.
-Yet, far from helping countries with malaria, many donor agencies and United Nations organisations actually hamper the fight against the disease and the deadly mosquitoes that transmit it.

 One of the best ways of controlling malaria is to use the insecticide that most environmentalists love to hate—DDT.
 If mosquitoes and parasites were not enough to contend with, the politics surrounding the use of DDT and vested interests that oppose it make it nearly impossible for countries to use DDT for malaria control in spite of its incredible success.